ricard1997/twod-analysis-kit/docs/source/Membrane.rst

-Membrane
+Membrane Simulations
 --------

-To study membranes in 2D fashion we developed 3 classes: :code:`Cumulative2D`, :code:`Voronoi2D`, and :code:`PackingDefects`.
+To study biophysical properties of membranes in 2D we developed 3 classes: :code:`Cumulative2D`, :code:`Voronoi2D`, and :code:`PackingDefects`.
-The first two classes are useful to project membrane properties such as height in the 2D plane.
-Some of the properties that we can currently project are:
+The first two classes project membrane properties and features such as deuterium order parameter and height to the membrane surface plane.
+Current structural properites the code computes and projects include:

- - Thickness
+ - Membrane thickness
- - Order parameters (Only for Cumulative)
+ - Deuterium order parameters (Only for Cumulative2D)
- - APL (Only for Voronoi)
+ - Area-per-lipid (Only for Voronoi2D)
  - Splay angle

-On the other hand, Packing defects allows us to identify regions where the Hydrophobic core is exposed, using a method implemented in PackMem.
-This method has been optimized and implemented in python.
+The third class :code:`PackingDefects` identifies regions where the hydrophobic membrane core is exposed.
+The implementation in Python is built and optimized from a method implemented in PackMem.

-Below you will find a quick explanation of how Cumulative2D, Voronoi2D, and PackingDefects works followed by some quick examples.
+Below is a concise explanation and examples of the Cumulative2D, Voronoi2D, and PackingDefects workflows.
+For a detailed tutorial notebook visit https://github.com/pyF4all/2DanalysisTutorials/tree/main

 Cumulative2D
 ^^^^^^^^^^^^^^^^^^^^^^^^^^